OpenNebula/docs/source/provision_clusters/edge_clusters/do_cluster.rst

 .. important::

-    DigitalOcean is not enabled by default, please refer to the :ref:`Vultr provider guide <do_provider>` to enable it.
+    DigitalOcean is not enabled by default, please refer to the :ref:`DigitalOcean provider guide <do_provider>` to enable it.

 DigitalOcean Edge Cluster Implementation
 ================================================================================